RedstoneSRG/reverse-accuracy/README.md

 2. `99.1%` is the accuracy requested.

-3. I realized `if FC` is not true - acc is same if you sliderbreak and get five 100s in the end.
-I'm too lazy to go back and fix this small thing, so whatever.
+3. I realized `if FC` is not true - accuracy is same if you sliderbreak and get five 100s in the end.
+I cba to fix it so whatever.

 4. `99.18%` is the actual accuracy of 402/5/0/0.
 The program's accuracy is always higher than or equal to the requested accuracy.

 ### Notes
 * This program is made for [osu!](http://osu.ppy.sh/), a free-to-play rhythm game.
 This program is third-party software and is not associated with osu! and its brand.

+* Evidently, this is for the osu!standard gamemode and assumes that you get zero 50s or misses.

 * This program uses the [PySimpleGUI library](https://pypi.org/project/PySimpleGUI/).